 Longitudinal Study Results: Beverage Consumption, BMI Z-score and Waist Circumference

-- There were no significant associations between change in consumption from individual beverage categories and change in body mass index Z-score
+- There were no significant associations between change in consumption from individual beverage categories and change in BMI Z-score

 Changes in milk consumption from years three to five were inversely related with changes in soft drink and fruit juice consumption from years three to five for low-risk children only (P=0.02).